Background

 While Development Cost Charges (DCCs) fund essential infrastructure such as water, sewer, drainage, roads, and parks, ACCs focus on community amenities that improve livability and social well-being, including:

-Together, DCCs and ACCs ensure that growth pays for growth; balancing the costs of new infrastructure between the development community and existing taxpayers.
+Together, DCCs and ACCs ensure that growth pays for growth; balancing the costs of new infrastructure and amenities between the development community and existing taxpayers.

 Where we are now

-The City is continuing work toward adopting an Amenity Cost Charge (ACC) Bylaw.
+The City is continuing work toward adopting an Amenity Cost Charges (ACC) Bylaw.

 This discussion helped inform the development of the proposed ACC Bylaw and the projects that may be included as part of the program.